damienncooke-dev/damienncooke-dev/README.md

 # damiencooke-dev
 API Automation/Integration - Infrastructure as Code - Kubernetes Cluster Operations and Workload Management

-# Hi, I'm Damien Cooke,
+## Hi, I'm Damien Cooke,

-Python Automation engineer focused on automating the deployment, scaling and management of containerized applications using Kubernetes; managing infrastructure at scale (Terraform) while reducing configuration drift and human-in-the-loop errors.
+Python automation engineer focused on automating the deployment, scaling and management of containerized applications using Kubernetes; managing infrastructure at scale (Terraform) while reducing configuration drift and human-in-the-loop errors.

 ## What I work on
   - Python-based automation/reliability tooling